-After Uslar's meteoric career, there was little significant fieldwork in the North Caucasus until the German linguist and ethnographer Adolf Dirr (1867-1930) come on the scene in the decade preceding World War I (Öhrig 2000).
-During this period Dirr produced monographic studies of seven Daghestanian languages (Udi, Tabasaran, Andi, Aghul, Archi, Rutul and Tsakhur); he later added a grammar of Ubykh accompanied by a collection of texts.
-Dirr could be said to have completed the first round of grammatical descriptions of the North Caucasus, begun some 60 years earlier by Noghma and Qaramanian (Čikobava 1965: 274-289).
-In 1928 he published the first overview of Caucasian linguistics to be fully informed by research on the grammars as well as lexica of these languages.
-The Caucasian languages were presented in three groups, following the by-then accepted classification into (North)-West, (North)-East and South Caucasian families, with the second of these divided into 'Chechen' [= Nakh] and 'Lezgian' [= Daghestanian] subfamilies.
+first overview of Caucasian linguistics to be fully informed by research on the grammars as well as lexica of these languages.
+The Caucasian languages were presented in three groups, following the by-then accepted classification into (North)-West, (North)-East and South Caucasian families, with the second of these divided into "Chechen" [= Nakh] and "Lezgian" [=Daghestanian] subfamilies.
 As for deeper relations among the three families, Dirr hesitated between common origin and convergence as an explanation for features shared by many or all languages of the region.
-He believed it would be premature to choose between the two scenarios, since Caucasologists 'had not yet dug deep enough to be able to say if all three [families] have a common root-stock ["einen gemeinsamen Wurzelstock"], or rather that three roots had grown together to the point of unrecognizability' (Dirr 1928: 1).
+He believed it would be premature to choose between the two scenarios, since Caucasologists "had not yet dug deep enough to be able to say if all three [families] have a common root-stock (einen gemeinsamen Wurzelstock), or rather that three roots had grown together to the point of unrecognizability" (Dirr 1928: 1).

-Meanwhile, Klaproth's separation of the Georgians and their Kartvelian languages from the North Caucasian peoples and languages was echoed by the classificatory schemes proposed by the linguists Max Müller (1823-1900) of Oxford and Friedrich Müller (1834-1898) of Vienna, neither of whom had any firsthand experience to speak of with Caucasian languages.
-Max Müller opined in 1854 that the Caucasian languages were "outstanding and degenerated colonies of the Turanian family of speech" (M. Müller 1854: 113), a group comprising essentially the same languages as the Ural-Altaic mega-family proposed by more recent scholars.
-Kartvelian, which Müller knew from Brosset's and Rosen's work, struck him as sufficiently different from its northern neighbors to be considered a comparatively recent arrival in the region (M. Müller 1854: 113-121).
+Meanwhile, Klaproth's separation of the Georgians and their Kartvelian languages from the North Caucasian peoples and languages was echoed by the classificatory schemes proposed by the linguists Max Müller and Friedrich Müller, neither of whom had any first-hand experience to speak of with Caucasian languages.
+Max Müller opined in 1854 that the Caucasian languages were "outstanding and degenerated colonies of the Turanian family of speech" (Müller 1854: 113), a group comprising essentially the same languages as the Ural-Altaic mega-family proposed by more recent scholars.
+Kartvelian, which Müller knew from Brosset's and Rosen's work, struck him as sufficiently different from its northern neighbors to be considered a comparatively recent arrival in the region (Müller 1854: 113-21).
 In his momumental Grundriss der Sprachwissenschaft, Friedrich Müller presented grammatical sketches of nearly a dozen Caucasian languages.
-He characterized the Kartvelian languages as comprising a "language stock" (Sprachstamm), since they were almost as closely related to one another as dialects of a single language (F. Müller 1887: 216).
-The North Caucasian languages as a group showed much less cohesion, although they might, in Müller's opinion, constitute a single family (1887: 48).20 As for a deeper kinship between North and South Caucasian, Müller abstained from any definitive conclusion, since 'one could adduce as much support for the relatedness as for the non-relatedness of the two language groups' (Müller 1887: 222).
+He characterized the Kartvelian languages as comprising a "language stock" (Sprachstamm), since they were almost as closely related to one another as dialects of a single language (Müller 1887: 216).
+The North Caucasian languages as a group showed much less cohesion, although they might, in Müller's opinion, constitute a single family (1887: 48).20 As for a deeper kinship between North and South Caucasian, Müller abstained from any definitive conclusion, since "one could adduce as much support for the relatedness as for the non-relatedness of the two language groups" (Müller 1887: 222).

 After Bopp's flirtation with Georgian, mainstream West European linguistics, principally occupied with Indo-European comparative and historical work, took little sustained interest in the indigenous Caucasian languages.
 The advocates of methodological reform known as the Neogrammarians likewise took no particular notice of Caucasian languages.
-Before closing this section, a few words are in order concerning Hugo Schuchardt (1842-1927).
+Before closing this section, a few words are in order concerning Hugo Schuchardt.
 Known to the scholarly community at large as one of the most original contributors to Romance, Creole and Basque linguistics, Schuchardt was also, in Javaxišvili's (1937: 8-9) view, the greatest Kartvelologist that never was, on the strength of a series of remarkably insightful articles published in the years 1895-1898, and Schuchardt's pioneering work on the language of the 7th-century Graz Lectionary, which had been written in an archaic dialect of Old Georgian.
 The most celebrated of Schuchardt's contributions to Caucasian linguistics is his paper on what would be later called the ergative construction, as expressed in all three Caucasian language families (1895).
-Schuchardt's work on Basque led him to the Caucasus, a hotbed of languages sharing many of the features that set Basque apart from its Indo-European
+Schuchardt's work on Basque led him to the Caucasus, a hotbed of languages sharing many of the features that